paramientos/openwrt-hotspot-management/README.md

 The variable `API_BASE_URI` comes from `/usr/montefi/config.sh`
 `device/$DEVICE_ID/status` is the endpoint part of it.
 You can change it if you want.

-When OpenWrt/Lede devices run on Linux, it creates many related package logs.
+Since OpenWrt/Lede devices run on Linux, it creates many related package logs.
 You can provide these logs with third party tools.
-Since the packages used in this project produce logs in the same way, we break down, make sense of these log files and direct them to the specified endpoint.
-For this, cronjob service is used.
+Since the packages used in this project produce logs in the same way, the service parses them and make sense of these log files and send them to the endpoint that you mentioned.
+Cronjob service is used to do that.

-While device setup, a device id information is compiled.
-This is sent in the body when sending data to endpoints in the future.

 You can ***change*** the `**API_BASE_URI**` information at`/ur/montefi/config.sh` You can ***change*** the splash screen at`/etc/banner`

 ## Installation

-**1-** First, we copy all the files to the OpenWrt device and copy them to root.
+**1-** First of all, change your `API_BASE_URI` value at`/ur/montefi/config.sh` then copy all the files to the OpenWrt device's root directory (/)

 `$ scp -r / local / setup-files root@10.10.0.2: /`

 (In Windows / Linux / Mac you can use Ftp client also)

-**2-** We connect to the device with Ssh
+**2-** Connect to the device via ssh

     $ ssh root@10.10.0.2
     $ sh /tmp/montefi/setup.sh

-	Then follow the instructions

-**3-** When setup is finished, check your crons.
+**3-** When the installation is finished, check your cron items.
 You will see the tasks that OpenWrt is going to handle

     $ crontab -e